ElementsProject/libwally-core/docs/source/anti_exfil_protocol.rst

-Anti-Klepto Protocol
+Anti-Exfil Protocol
 ====================

-.. _anti-klepto-protocol:
+.. _anti-exfil-protocol:

-The following walkthrough demonstrates how to use libwally to implement the ECDSA Anti-Klepto Protocol to prevent a signing device from exfiltrating the secret signing keys through biased signature nonces.
+The following walkthrough demonstrates how to use libwally to implement the ECDSA Anti-Exfil Protocol to prevent a signing device from exfiltrating the secret signing keys through biased signature nonces.
 For the full details, see
 `here <https://github.com/ElementsProject/secp256k1-zkp/blob/secp256k1-zkp/include/secp256k1_ecdsa_s2c.h#L100-L155>`_.